Students are responsible for completing all requirements for graduation.

 - A score of 10-15 for each German Abitur Examination

-A maximum of 12 semester hours of credit may be granted through subject examinations of the College Level Examination Program (CLEP).
+A maximum of 12 semester hours of credit may be granted through subject examinations of the College Level Examination Program (CLEP) and DANTES Subject Standardized Tests (DSST).
 All such examinations presented must be taken prior to enrollment at Skidmore.

 The college will also grant 2 semester hours of credit for each examination taken at the Advanced Subsidiary (AS) Level of the BGCE on which the student received a grade of C or better.

 The college may grant credit toward the degree for work taken at another accredited institution for which a grade of C or better is received, to a maximum of 60 semester hours.
 The maximum of 16 credits of advanced standing work described above are included in this 60-hour total.
 Transcripts from students who are transferring from a non-U.S. institution will be evaluated on a case-by-case basis.
 All transferable courses must generally correspond to courses offered at Skidmore.
 Matriculated students should receive approval for credit from the Office of the Registrar before registering at another institution.
 More detailed information regarding transfer credit policies is available on the Registrar's Office website.

 Leaves of absence may be granted for one semester or an entire academic year, but not for a period shorter than one semester or longer than one continuous year.
 Leaves fall into two categories:

 Personal Leaves of Absence without academic credit or for full- or part-time study elsewhere may be granted through the Office of Academic Advising with the approval of the Committee on Academic Standing.
 Personal leaves may be granted for the student's next semester or year of college study or due to unforeseen circumstances for a semester in which the student is already enrolled at Skidmore.
 In the latter case, unless a grade has already been recorded at the start of the leave, a grade of L is assigned for all classes that semester.
 No credit is given for courses assigned an L.